PySide6.QtGui.QPainter¶

 Draws the given

-within the rectangle with origin (x
+textwithin the rectangle with origin (x,y),widthandheight.The

-(if not null) is set to the what the bounding rectangle should be in order to enclose the whole text.
-For example, in the following image, the dotted line representsboundingRect
+boundingRect(if not null) is set to the what the bounding rectangle should be in order to enclose the whole text.
+For example, in the following image, the dotted line representsboundingRectas calculated by the function, and the dashed line represents the rectangle defined byx,y,widthandheight:

-:painter = QPainter(self) font = painter.font() font.setPixelSize(48) painter.setFont(font) rectangle = QRect(0, 0, 100, 50) boundingRect = painter.drawText(rectangle, 0, "Hello") pen = painter.pen() pen.setStyle(Qt.DotLine) painter.setPen(pen) painter.drawRect(boundingRect.adjusted(0, 0, -pen.width(), -pen.width())) pen.setStyle(Qt.DashLine) painter.setPen(pen) painter.drawRect(rectangle.adjusted(0, 0, -pen.width(), -pen.width()))
+painter = QPainter(self) font = painter.font() font.setPixelSize(48) painter.setFont(font) rectangle = QRect(0, 0, 100, 50) boundingRect = painter.drawText(rectangle, 0, "Hello") pen = painter.pen() pen.setStyle(Qt.DotLine) painter.setPen(pen) painter.drawRect(boundingRect.adjusted(0, 0, -pen.width(), -pen.width())) pen.setStyle(Qt.DashLine) painter.setPen(pen) painter.drawRect(rectangle.adjusted(0, 0, -pen.width(), -pen.width()))

 The

-argument is a bitwise OR of the following flags:Qt::AlignLeft
+flagsargument is a bitwise OR of the following flags:Qt::AlignLeft

 Qt::AlignRight